Did you know? Italy has green tea. And it has healing powers.

 The benefits of green tea

 This drink relaxes the artery walls, which may reduce the risk of high blood pressure, heart attacks, and stroke.
 Also, it reduces the clogging of the arteries which increases the ratio of good cholesterol to bad cholesterol.

-Other benefits include reducing high blood pressure, boosting the immune system, lowering high cholesterol, and helping to prevent cancer.
+Other benefits include reducing high blood pressure, one of those herbs that are boosting the immune system, lowering high cholesterol, and helping to prevent cancer.
 A study by the International Journal of Cancer, tested over 1000 women of Asian descent.
 Researchers wanted to see if green tea lowered the risk of breast cancer.
 Indeed, it did.
 Furthermore, the caffeine in the tea helps preventing skin and lung cancer.